tchar/xml-express-middleware/README.md

 app.listen(8080);
 ```
-will produce a response if `Accept` headers are not set
+if `Accept` headers are not set the response will be:
 ```json
 {
     "someProperty": "someValue",